PayString/paystring/readme.md

 # PayID: A Protocol for Human-Readable, Travel-Rule-Compliant Addresses <!-- omit in toc -->

+You can also view the PayID documentation at [docs.payid.org](https://docs.payid.org).

 With PayID, you can use human-readable addresses to transmit value in the currency of your choice.
 The PayID network allows participants to reach one another through a standardized address.
 For example, `alice$wallet.com` maps to the corresponding URL `https://wallet.com/alice`.

 When you make an HTTP GET request that follows the PayID protocol, it resolves to an address on the underlying payment network.
 PayID is a payment-network-agnostic protocol, capable of sending payments in BTC, ETH, XRP, or fiat networks like ACH.